-Evaluation Type Description of Evaluation Enrollment Confirmation eValue Completed within the first five days of the On-Ramp of every clerkship.
-List the preceptor's name and email.
+Туре Description Site Documents • It is the student's responsibility to provide all the proper documentation to the site by the site's assigned due date.
 Clinical Competency Assessment Preceptor evaluation of the student.
 Email sent via eValue to preceptor the last five days of clerkship.
-Provide a hard copy of the evaluation to the preceptor.
+Provide a hard copy of the evaluation to the preceptor if necessary.
 Make an effort to have the evaluation completed PRIOR to leaving the clerkship.